Yusux/Korabli-chatrans/README.md

 ### Additional Notes

-The client can be any WebSocket client, and can be opened on any device, such as a phone, a tablet, a computer, and so on, as long as it can connect to the server.
+The client can be any WebSocket client, and can be opened on any device, such as a phone, a tablet, a computer, and so on, as long as it can connect to the server under the `ws` protocol.

 ## Contributing

 Any contributions you make are **greatly appreciated**.
-You can fork the project and make a pull request.
+You can fork the repository and make a pull request.
 Also, you can open an issue if you find a bug or want to request a feature.

 ## License

 Distributed under the MIT License.
-See `LICENSE` for more information.
+See [LICENSE](https://github.com/Yusux/Korabli-chatrans/blob/main/LICENSE) for more information.